-Sveta created this website and wrote a book because she has direct experience with deafness and wanted to increase awareness about abilities and needs for communication and information access to people like herself.
+Sveta launched consulting services and wrote a book because she has direct experience with deafness and wanted to increase awareness about abilities and needs for communication and information access to people like herself.
 She was born with normal hearing and became profoundly deaf in both ears at the age of two due to meningitis.
 In addition to this, Sveta knows many deaf and hard of hearing people from different walks of life and has been involved with many events and workshops on deafness related topics to be able to advise to businesses and individuals not familiar about accessibility for people with deafness and hearing loss.

 How does Sveta communicate with people?